VentraIP vs SiteGround Australia (2026): AU-Owned vs Google Cloud

 VentraIP vs SiteGround for small business - which should I choose?

-For most Australian small businesses — a services website, a booking page, a local retail site — VentraIP is the stronger recommendation.
-You get Australian-owned hosting, phone support during business hours, cPanel familiarity, and renewal pricing that won’t surprise you in year two.
-The ~$540/year you save over SiteGround’s GrowBig plan is real money.
+For most Australian small businesses - a services website, a booking page, a local retail site - VentraIP is the stronger recommendation.
+You get Australian-owned hosting, phone support during business hours, cPanel familiarity, and renewal pricing that won't surprise you in year two.
+The roughly A$350/year you save over SiteGround's GrowBig plan is real money.
 SiteGround makes sense for small businesses where the site is central to operations and the owner wants managed WordPress features or developer-friendly tooling.
 See also: VentraIP vs Hostinger if budget is your primary driver.

 Is SiteGround Australian-owned?

 No. SiteGround is headquartered in Sofia, Bulgaria, and is a globally-operated company.
-They do host on Google Cloud Platform’s Sydney region (australia-southeast1), so your data physically sits in Australia.
+They do host on Google Cloud Platform's Sydney region (australia-southeast1), so your data physically sits in Australia.
 But the company itself, its operations, and its support infrastructure are not Australian.
-VentraIP is Australian-owned and has been since it was founded in Melbourne in 2012.
+VentraIP is Australian-owned and has been since it was founded in Melbourne in 2010.
 For businesses with data sovereignty policies, supplier locality requirements, or a preference for supporting Australian companies, VentraIP is the only option in this comparison that qualifies.